OBF/GSoC/00_ideas.md

   integration.
 Although the implementation of a fully-capable web viewer is out of the scope, the creation of annotated SVG images (i.e. node IDs being added to SVG elements) could be used to produce basic interactive SVG tree images.
-Currently, a experimental static version of ETE based SVG images exist [here](http://etetoolkit.org/treeview), and could be used as a starting point for development.
+Currently, an experimental static version of ETE based SVG images exist [here](http://etetoolkit.org/treeview), and could be used as a starting point for development.

 * Adding new graphical elements to the collection of [ETE Faces](http://etetoolkit.org/docs/latest/reference/reference_treeview.html#faces).
-Most notably, the addition of branch-length-rulers correctly aligned to tree branches and the implementation of specific layouts, would permit the visualization of calibrated trees.
+Most notably, the addition of branch-length-rulers which can be correctly aligned to tree branches, and the implementation of specific layouts.

 #### Languages and skills